alexpawlowski/alexpawlowski.github.io/races.md

 ---

 <p class="message">
-  Below is a good list of the triathlons I have competed in so far.
-The list will soon be complete with splits and the like, as I fill in my memory blanks
+  Below is a list of the triathlons I have competed in so far.
+I'll fill in some major foot races as well!
 </p>

 <a name="2016"></a>